 - ENERGY STAR certified HVAC systems

-Solar Panels Installing solar panels on your roof is another common application where a green loan might come in handy.
-More than 2 million U.S. homes have solar panels, according to a solar energy industry report, a sharp increase from just 3 years.
+Solar panels A green loan could make a lot of sense if you are installing solar panels.
+More than two million U.S. homes have solar panels, according to a solar energy industry report, a sharp increase from just three years.
 While the cost of installation can be in the neighborhood of $30,000 for the average home in the U.S., the tradeoff is you’re taking control of your energy supply, eventually saving money.
 Your savings could vary widely depending on where you live, but some estimates suggest anywhere between $10,000 and $70,000 over a 25-year period.
 Solar energy systems may also be eligible for a federal tax credit.

 - Rain sensors